lynochka/TPG/README.md

 * choose `Cell` -> `Run All`,
 * or run and change notebook cells one-by-one (`Ctrl` + `Enter`) as you like.

+## Third,
-If you are familar with ipython-notebook, then you know what to do.
+if you are familar with ipython-notebook, then you know what to do.

 # How to reference?